 Dr. CARNETHON.
 Absolutely.
-Thank you so much for bringing up this important point.
-Pre-COVID, I spent most of my time on diabetes, cardiovascular
+Thank you so much for bringing up

 Pre-COVID, I spent most of my time on diabetes, cardiovascular disease, and lung disease, and these conditions are not going away and are the conditions that are leading to these adverse health outcomes from COVID-19 exposures.